jubetz/cldemo-netq2/README.md

 and notice that there are two paths through spine02 but only a single path through spine01 now.

 View the changes to the fabric as a result of shutting down the interface
-`netq spine01 show changes between 1s and 5m`
+`netq spine01 show bgp changes between 1s and 5m`
 *note* the interface state on spine01 may not change because of the virtual environment, but the BGP peer will still fail.

 Next, from **spine02**: